URI vs URL:

 While both are essential for identifying resources online, their functions, syntax, and scope differ.
 Clarifying the differences can improve how we build, organize, and access web content and help avoid technical miscommunications in the process.

-What is a URI?
+What is Uri?

 A URI (Uniform Resource Identifier) is a generic string of characters used to uniquely identify a resource, whether it's a webpage, a file, a document, or an abstract concept on the internet or a local network.